 The proposals are finding political support.
 Senator for Urban Development Andreas Geisel had already stated before taking office that Berlin needs "residential high-rises in various locations."
 His comparison with New York was telling: nobody finds New York appealing because it is flat and green.
 Geisel's argument is practical: only densification can manage the population influx and reduce pressure on rents.

-For landowners in the areas under discussion, designation as a high-rise location could raise land values.
+For landowners around City West and Alexanderplatz, designation as a high-rise location could raise land values.
 For investors, there are opportunities in large-scale new development projects.
-Political backing is there.
-Whether the permitting process follows remains to be seen.
+Political backing from Senator Geisel is there, while the permitting process remains the open question.

-The debate also touches on the apartment market as a whole: more density means more supply on limited land.
-But Berlin also needs to work out how infrastructure and quality of life will function in denser neighbourhoods.
+The debate also reframes the apartment market as a whole.
+More density means more supply on limited land, but Berlin also needs to work out how infrastructure and quality of life will hold up in denser neighbourhoods.